Dunkin' Donuts: Malaysia

 Dunkin' established its presence in Malaysia in 1987 with its first outlet in Bukit Bintang, Kuala Lumpur.
 The brand has since expanded to over 100 outlets across Peninsular Malaysia and Sabah, operating in shopping malls, airports and urban centers.

 In 2024, Dunkin' opened its 100th outlet at Kota Kinabalu International Airport.
 Spanning 1,800 square meters with a seating capacity of 88 guests, it is the largest Dunkin' location in the country.
 The brand in Malaysia is operated by Golden Donuts, the master franchisee since 1987.

 South Korea

-Dunkin' Donuts Korea has launched a fun-shaped doughnut with fried chicken legs in cooperation with Kyochon, a South Korean chicken franchise.
+Dunkin' Donuts Korea launched a fun-shaped doughnut with fried chicken legs in cooperation with Kyochon, a South Korean chicken franchise.